-The purpose of Erikson's computer network and information resources is to support its mission of teaching, research, and community engagement.
-The guidelines below are meant to help us avoid compromising Erikson's mission as well as resources.
+The purpose of Erikson's computer network and information resources is to support its mission of teaching, research, clinical service, and community engagement.

-- 1. Access-Users must refrain from seeking to gain unauthorized access to information resources or enabling unauthorized access by others.
-Inappropriate uses include, but are not limited to: - · Sharing your username and passwords and permitting other individuals to access your accounts; - Accessing another user's files or directories without authorization; Attempting to capture or crack passwords or encryption to access another user's accounts or network files; - Intercepting or monitoring any network communication not explicitly intended for you without authorization; - Impersonating another individual in communication (e.g., forged email, texts, IMs, social media postings); - Restricting or denying access to the system by legitimate users. - 2.
+- Access-Users must refrain from seeking to gain unauthorized access to information resources or enabling unauthorized access by others.
+Inappropriate uses include, but are not limited to: - Sharing your username and passwords and permitting other individuals to access your accounts; - Accessing another user's files or directories without authorization; Attempting to capture or crack passwords or encryption to access another user's accounts or network files; - Intercepting or monitoring any network communication not explicitly intended for you without authorization; - Impersonating another individual in communication (e.g., forged email, texts, IMs, social media postings); - Restricting or denying access to the system by legitimate users. - 2.
 Usage-Use of Erikson's information resources must comply with Institute policies and legal obligations, including licenses and contracts, and all federal and state laws.
-Inappropriate uses include, but are not limited to: - Using Erikson's resources for private financial gain (e.g., running a private business); - Using Erikson's resources to conduct partisan political activities (e.g., lobbying or campaigning) where prohibited by federal, state, or other applicable laws; - Copying and using Institute purchased/leased software contrary to the provisions of the contract; - Consuming an unauthorized, disproportionate share of networking resources; - · Downloading, viewing, or transmitting fraudulent, harassing, pornographic, or threatening messages or materials or materials containing ethnic slurs, racial epithets, or other content that may be construed as harassment or disparagement of others based on their race, color, religion, national or ethnic origin, gender, gender identity, gender expression, sexual orientation, marital status, age, disability, veteran status, or any other status protected by federal, state, or local laws;
+Inappropriate uses include, but are not limited to: - Using Erikson's resources for private financial gain (e.g., running a private business); - Using Erikson's resources to conduct partisan political activities (e.g., lobbying or campaigning) where prohibited by federal, state, or other applicable laws; - Copying and using Institute purchased/leased software contrary to the provisions of the contract; - Consuming an unauthorized, disproportionate share of networking resources; - Downloading, viewing, or transmitting fraudulent, harassing, pornographic, or threatening messages or materials or materials containing ethnic slurs, racial epithets, or other content that may be construed as harassment or disparagement of others based on their race, color, religion, national or ethnic origin, gender, gender identity, gender expression, sexual orientation, marital status, age, disability, veteran status, or any other status protected by federal, state, or local laws;